averycrespi/vtt-bridge/README.md

 **Help, the buttons on Dungeon Master's Vault aren't working!**

-Make sure that you clicked the `www` link in the top right.
+Make sure that you clicked the `www` link.
 The URL should end with `?frame`.

-**Why does the extension need to "Access your data for www.dungeonmastersvault.com"?**

-VTT Bridge needs to create buttons, add event listeners, and show notifications.

-**Why does the extension need to "Access your data for app.roll20.net"?**
+**Why does the extension need to "Access your data for www.dungeonmastersvault.com and app.roll20.net"?**

-VTT Bridge needs to create chat messages and show notifications.
+The extension needs to add buttons to Dungeon Master's Vault and enter chat messages on Roll20.
+VTT Bridge will not make any changes to your content or account on either site.

 **I found a bug!
 What should I do?**

 [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Bug report", then complete the issue template.

-**I have an idea for a new feature!
-What should I do?**

-[Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Feature request", then complete the issue template.

 ## Development

-See [DEVELOPERS.md](DEVELOPERS.md) for help building, testing, and running the extension.
+See [DEVELOPERS.md](DEVELOPERS.md) for information about building, testing, and running the extension.

 ## Credits

 Project inspired by [VTT Enhancement Suite](https://ssstormy.github.io/roll20-enhancement-suite/).
 Logo derived from [dragon by BGBOXXX Design](https://thenounproject.com/term/dragon/1646665/) from the Noun Project.

 ## License